ourresearch/depsy-research/introducing_depsy.md

 Representation of software authorship has evolved, for the most part, seperately.
 So if we want to look at software authorship in an academic context, we need to translate software-native authorship representations into something academics can understand and work with.

 Depsy does this by calculating transitive credit for the authors of research software.
-That means we look at the impact of the research software they've contributed to, times the size of the contribution they've made to each project, summed accross everything they've worked on.
+That means we look at the impact of the research software they've contributed to, times the size of the contribution they've made to each project, summed across everything they've worked on.
 For more on transitive credit, see [Katz and Smith 2014](http://arxiv.org/abs/1407.5117).

 ### Authorship